doctorfree/MusicPlayerPlus/config/README.md

 by most users due to its complexity.
 There is a steep learning curve.

 MusicPlayerPlus attempts to surmount that hurdle by providing a sophisticated `tmux` configuration out of the box.
-The `mpcinit` utility, executed after installing MusicPlayerPlus, installs a `tmux` configuration file located at `~/.tmux.config` which automatically sets up tmux key bindings and settings making it easy to incorporate tmux into a user's routine.
+The `mppinit` utility, executed after installing MusicPlayerPlus, installs a `tmux` configuration file located at `~/.tmux.config` which automatically sets up tmux key bindings and settings making it easy to incorporate tmux into a user's routine.